Reference Counted Class Objects

 - Whenever a reference to an object is assigned (e.g.

-is called, followed by the reference assignment itself.
-Calls are only made if the respective objects are notnull
+a=b), firstb.opAddRef()is called and thena.opRelease()is called, followed by the reference assignment itself.
+Calls are only made if the respective objects are notnull.
+So the lowering of e.g.lvalExprA=lvalExprB;to pre-DIP74 code is:

 function(ref x, y) {